dmarx/obsidian_vault/Singular Behavior.md

 see also:
 - [[Singularities]]

 The term "singular behavior" in the context of [[Critical Phenomena]] and phase transitions refers to the dramatic changes in physical properties that occur as a system approaches a critical point.
 At the critical point, certain thermodynamic quantities exhibit singularities, meaning they diverge (become infinite) or go to zero in a manner that cannot be described by standard analytic functions.
-This singular behavior is a hallmark of continuous (second-order) phase transitions and is characterized by power laws governed by critical exponents.
+This singular behavior is a hallmark of [[Second-Order Phase Transitions|continuous (second-order) phase transitions]] and is characterized by power laws governed by [[critical exponents]].

 ### Examples of Singular Behavior